What are the most sought-after roles within renewable energies for 2020?

 Offshore wind jobs

 Offshore wind jobs have been somewhat protected during the Covid-19 pandemic, with professionals granted key worker status and given permission to continue work on select projects.
-We can expect to see these projects continue into 2020 and beyond, which means we will see demand for offshore site manager jobs, crane operators and GWO professionals.
+We can expect to see these projects continue into 2020 and beyond, which means we will see demand for a vast number of different roles including site managers, crane operators and fabrication jobs.

-HSE (human safety engineering) will have a heightened focus placed on it as work starts back up.
+HSE (health and safety engineers) will have a heightened focus placed on it as work starts back up.
 We can expect to see much more scrutiny placed on site safety, therefore we predict high demand for HSE engineers in a post-Covid 19 landscape.

 Tapping into US demand